bplowry/bplowry.github.io/content/blog/ndc-sydney-2019/index.md

 - 2015: Webpack comes along and quickly becomes the go-to (self: typical JavaScript)

 Transpiling allows us to use syntax that isn't supported in older browsers, e.g. turning `async/await` code into `.then` and `.catch`.

 Polyfills allow us to use functionality that isn't natively supported in older browsers, e.g. ensuring that `Promise` is available in the browser.

-These allow us to write "modern" code, so we don't need to worry (as much) about browser differences.
+Together, these allow us to write "modern" code, so we don't need to worry (as much) about browser differences.

 Script runners make all those CLI commands easier.
-First Grunt and Gulp, then NPM added `scripts`, so it's the standard.
+First Grunt and Gulp, then NPM added `scripts`, and it's become the standard.
-The script runner lets you run "build" rather than "./node_modules/bin/webpack webpack.config.js --production" or something else complicated.
+The script runner lets you run `npm run build` rather than `./node_modules/bin/webpack webpack.config.js --production` or something else complicated.

 React, Vue, and Angular (the most-used web frameworks at time of writing) use all of these things under the hood.
 They have CLI tools to create new projects following best practices.